-If a trader believes that Apple Inc. stock will increase by 10% over the next 12 months, they can buy to open 2 apple call contracts with an expiry date of 12 months in the future.
-The trader is essentially making a bet that Apple’s stock price will continue to increase.
+If a trader believes that Apple Inc. stock will increase by 10% over the next 12 months, they can buy to open 2 Apple call contracts with an expiry date of 12 months in the future.
+The trader is making a bet that Apple’s stock price will continue increasing.

-Because the trader has not actually purchased the stock and the fact that,t unlike a stock, an option can expire worthlessly, it is more like gambling or speculation.
-This doe not make it bad; it is simply what it is.
+Because the trader has not purchased the stock and the fact that,t unlike a stock, an option can expire worthlessly, it is more like gambling or speculation.
+This does not make it bad; it is simply what it is.

 If the trader has performed a lot of research and firmly believes the stock price will rise, it does not change the fact it is a gamble, just an informed gamble.

 In other words, when you trade options, you’re essentially betting on whether a stock will go up or down in value.
 If you’re correct, you make money; if you’re wrong, you lose money.
 Because of this, some people consider options trading to be gambling.

 You want to be a successful stock investor but don’t know where to start.